vircabading/Algos/220727-Counting-Sort-1/README.md

 The frequency array is [0, 3, 1, 1].
 These values can be used to create the sorted array as well: sorted = [1, 1, 1, 2, 3].
 ```

+Note: For this exercise, always return a frequency array with 100 elements.
+The example above shows only the first 4 elements, the remainder being zeros.